 Parole in Annapolis in Anne Arundel County, Maryland — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Government & Politics • Patriots & Patriotism.
-In addition, it is included in the Lafayette’s Farewell Tour series list.
+In addition, it is included in the Lafayettes Farewell Tour, and the Maryland Historical Trust series lists.
 A significant historical date for this entry is December 19, 1783.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Trunk of the Three Mile Oak (approx. 0.2 miles away); Camp Parole (approx. 0.7 miles away); Political Representation in Ward Three, Parole (approx. one mile away); You Are Here (approx. one mile away); Mount Olive African Methodist Episcopal Church (approx. one mile away); Annapolis Water Company (approx. one mile away); Cecil Memorial United Methodist Church (approx. 1.1 miles away); Parole Health Center (approx. 1.2 miles away).
+At least 8 other markers are within one mile of this marker, measured as the crow flies: Trunk of the Three Mile Oak (approx. 0.2 miles away); Camp Parole (approx. 0.7 miles away); Political Representation in Ward Three, Parole (approx. one mile away); You Are Here (approx. one mile away); Mount Olive African Methodist Episcopal Church (approx. one mile away); Hockley-in-the-Hole (approx. one mile away); Annapolis Water Company (approx. one mile away); Cecil Memorial United Methodist Church (approx. 1.1 miles away).
 Touch for a list and map of all markers in Annapolis.

 2. Trunk of the Three Mile Oak